In this post I'm going to discuss the experiences I had during my Salkantay Trek to Machu Picchu while hiking in South America.

 Day 4 - The descent from the Llactapata area will lead you to the Hidroelectrica Station which provides power to Cusco.
 From here you'll hike along railroad tracks part of the day until you reach the city of Aguas Calientes.

-Day 5 - You'll wake up early and spend most of your day exploring the ruins of Machu Picchu.
+Day 5 - You'll wake up early and catch your first view of Machu Picchu before exploring the ruins.
 To reach the ruins you'll take a 20 minute shuttle up the hill from Aguas Calientes.
 After exploring the ruins you'll enjoy a scenic train ride back to Ollantaytambo.
 In Ollantaytambo a van will be waiting to return you back to Cusco.

 Aside from Salkantay, if you're looking to fill a day in Cusco, consider reaching out to Alpaca Expeditions.
 My brother and I were able to arrange a bespoke day tour with them that included a driver, guide and cook.